 The Hospital accrues its obligations under the defined benefit plans as the employees render the services necessary to earn the retirement and other future benefits.
-The actuarial determination of the accrued benefit obligations for retirement and other future benefits uses the projected benefit method prorated on service, which incorporates management's best estimate of future salary levels, other cost escalation, retirement ages of employees and other actuarial factors.
+The actuarial determination of the accrued benefit obligations for retirement and other future benefits uses the projected benefit method prorated on service, which incorporates Management's best estimate of future salary levels, other cost escalation, retirement ages of employees and other actuarial factors.

 The discount rate applied in the actuarial determination is based on the hospital's long-term rate of borrowing.
-The most recent actuarial valuation of the benefit plans for funding purposes was as of March 31, 2015, and the next required valuation will be completed as of March 31, 2018.
+The most recent actuarial valuation of the benefit plans for funding purposes was as of March 31, 2018.

 Actuarial gains (losses) on the accrued benefit obligation arise from differences between actual and expected experience and from changes in the actuarial assumptions used to determine the accrued benefit obligation.
 These actuarial gains (losses) are amortized over the average remaining service period of active employees.
-The average remaining service period of the active employees is 11 years (2016 - 11 years).
+The average remaining service period of the active employees is 11 years (2017 - 11 years).
 Past service costs arising from plan amendments are recognized immediately in the period the plan amendments occur.